 Problems with crypto research

-Crypto news sites are incentivized to pump out content for clicks, with accuracy often being a casualty of the 24/7 news cycle.
-Crypto projects’ in-house research tends to be biased, with claims to be the “fastest, cheapest, most secure, and most private…” offering on the market.
+Crypto news sites want to pump out content for clicks.
+In their 24/7 news cycle, accuracy is easily sacrificed.
+Crypto projects’ in-house research tends to be biased claiming to have the “fastest, cheapest, most secure, and most private…” offering on the market.
+And crypto influencers often turn out to be crypto shillers that promote questionable projects for a payday.

 Of course, research problems are not limited to the Web3 world.
 There is a well-established global confidence crisis related to research cited by corporate media, governments, and even academia.

 The replication crisis sent shockwaves through academia.
 Even in the hard sciences, replicable studies are 153 times less likely to be cited than unreplicable ones.
-This is because the faulty papers are more interesting and more likely to get shared on social media
+This is because the faulty papers are more interesting and more likely to get shared on social media.

 These shortcomings are also problems with crypto research.
 So, what are the answers?